 KN Short Volume

-Knowles Corporation (KN) operates in the Technology sector, specifically the Communication Equipment industry, with a market capitalization near $3.13B, listed on NYSE, employing roughly 5,500 people, carrying a beta of 1.56 to the broader market.
-Knowles Corporation offers micro-acoustic microphones and balanced armature speakers, audio solutions, high performance capacitors, and radio frequency products for the consumer electronics, medtech, defense, electric vehicle, industrial, and communications markets.
+Knowles Corporation (KN) operates in the Technology sector, specifically the Communication Equipment industry, with a market capitalization near $3.43B, listed on NYSE, employing roughly 5,500 people, carrying a beta of 1.61 to the broader market.
+Knowles Corporation is a leading provider of specialized electronic components, offering an array of micro-acoustic microphones, sophisticated balanced armature speakers, comprehensive audio solutions, high-performance capacitors, and advanced radio frequency products.
 Led by Jeffrey S. Niew, public since 2014-02-14.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.